fastpack/fastpack.github.io/docs/configuration.md

 - `builtin` could be omitted, i.e. `\.js$` and `\.js$:builtin` are equal.
 - Webpack loader may accept some options in a form `'x=y&a=b`.
 - You can apply several preprocessors to one file separating them using the `!`.
-In this case preprocessors are applied left to right.
+In this case preprocessors are applied right to left.

 Here is an example of packing the [create-react-app](https://github.com/facebook/create-react-app)-based